konsultaner/connectanum-dart/README.md

 - support auto switch auth methods for methods that need to define fields in the hello.
 At the moment this is only wamp scram.
 - get the auth id that called a method

+## Known Issues

+If multiple authentication methods are used and wamp scram is one of it, wamp scram needs to be the first one.
+If not wamp scram will not modify the hello as needed and will eventually fail.

 ## Supported WAMP features

 ### Authentication